NatelEnergy/grafana-discrete-panel/README.md

 * Add replaceCodes function that can use system variable $code with panel values and colors mapping.
 * The $code format like: groupname|$No.|status, for example: FX|$1|started.
-* The function will check legendInfo-without-number with groupname.
+* The function will check without-number legendInfo with groupname.

 ##### v0.0.8 (not released yet)